yeehaa123/elab/h2020/proposal/erc_proposal_template.md

 *a  description of any significant infrastructure and/or any major items of technical equipment, relevant to the proposed work;*
 **DH > what do you need for your work? white boards etc.**

+#####Weyeser

+Alexandro Mancusi *(add CV or description of the profile and responsibilities in the project)*

+Weyeser is a company specialized in supporting organizations to translate big amounts of data into knowledge by means of data mining, text mining and visualization.
+Their solutions offer Governments, Governmental Institutions, Universities, Think Tanks and Corporations ways of objectively assessing their knowledge portfolio and that of their peers.

+Within this proposed project weyeser will provide expertise concerning the questions of how mere data processing can be transformed into a process of knowledge production.
+Not only cultural institutions, but organizations, institutions and companies of all fields produce and provide increasing sets of digital data.
+Weyeser will develop applications that allows humanities students to compile new perspectives and knowledge from the analysis, correlation and visualization of these data sets.
+At the same time these tools will make humanities research and concepts more tangible and accessible to an larger audience.

+*a  list of up to 5 relevant publications, and/or products, services (including widely-used datasets or software), or other achievements relevant to the  call content;*
+*a  list of up to 5 relevant previous projects or activities, connected to the subject of this proposal;* *a  description of any significant infrastructure and/or any major items of technical equipment, relevant to the proposed work;*

 ####4.2.
 Third parties involved in the project (including use of third party resources)